rahulbot/somerville-tree-scraper/README.md

 Running
 -------

 This can take a while, because there are a LOT of trees to query!
-So this creates a `cache` directory so you can stop it and start it again.
+This creates a `cache` directory so you can stop it and start it again without taxing their servers too much.

 ```
 python scrape.py